 The fact is that people make referral decisions the same way they go about making purchasing decisions.
 According to research and neuroscience, we know that people make decisions based on emotion and then back them up with logic.

-So, in order to have you or your business considered as being worthy of a referral, you need to tap the logic and emotion formula—maybe in equal parts.
-In other words, people have to believe you can help—that you will show up as promised (logic).
-But, they must also feel good about helping you, trust that their friend will be treated well and like the experience of doing business with you (emotion.)
+But, they must also feel good about helping you, trust that their friend will be treated well, and like the experience of doing business with you (emotion.)
 It’s not enough to have a good solution.
 Businesses that get a lot of referrals have a good solution mixed and make it a fun or unique experience.

 This is also why monetary rewards for referrals are poor motivators.
 It would be better to make your business more likable, more referable, more energetic before you go out and offer any kind of incentive for referrals.